I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

-### Putty - add print to pdf functionality for Windows
+### Putty - Add print to pdf functionality for Windows
 ### 02-01-24

 I was asked if its possible to add print from screen to pdf functionalty within puttty, this was how i added the option.